 #2) Do not Forget to Cover the Negative Cases

-As a software tester, you need to think outside the box and draw up all the possibilities that your application comes across.
-We, as testers, have to verify that if any unauthentic attempt to enter into the software or any invalid data to flow across the application should be stopped and reported.
+As a software tester, you need to be innovative and draw up all the possibilities that your application comes across.
+We, as testers, have to verify that if any unauthentic attempt to enter the software or any invalid data to flow across the application should be stopped and reported.

 #3) Have Atomic Test Steps